eu-parc/aggregate-exposure-modelling/README.md

 # Sub-group: exposure event

 **Exposure event:** A single event during which there is continuous contact between a substance and a target.
 The event is normally of a short duration (less than 24 hours).
-The attribute ""continuous contact"" in this context means that there is no interruption of the exposure.
+The attribute "continuous contact" in this context means that there is no interruption of the exposure.

 **Exposure duration:** The length of time over which continuous or intermittent contacts occur between a substance and a target.
 For example, if an individual is in contact with an agent for 10 min, it is short term exposure.
 If the contact is every day for 300 days over a 1-year time period, the exposure duration is 1 year; it is long-term exposure.